texonica/company-dashboard/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-We are implementing data visualization components and financial tracking features for the Texonica.com dashboard project.
-We have made progress on establishing secure connections to the AITable.ai API through backend routes to retrieve project, client, and leadgen data.
-The AITable API configuration has been set up with proper environment variables for accessing projects, clients, team members, and lead generation tables.
+We are implementing financial tracking features and enhancing the project management interface for the Texonica.com dashboard.
+We have established secure connections to both the AITable.ai API and ClickUp API through backend routes to retrieve and manage project, client, leadgen, and task data.
+The backend API routes for projects, clients, and leadgen data have been implemented with comprehensive error handling.
+We have added StageDropdown and CRMStageDropdown components to improve project management functionality.

-The backend API routes for projects have been implemented with comprehensive error handling, client name resolution, and media buyer resolution.
-The ActiveProjects component has been created and connected to the backend API, allowing for the display of sorted and grouped project information by team.

-We have implemented two leadgen metrics visualization components: UWLeadgenMetricsChart and FVRLeadgenMetricsChart.
-Both provide interactive visualization of lead generation metrics with flexible display options, including weekly and monthly views, metric toggles, and date range selection.
+The ActiveProjects component has been enhanced and connected to the backend API, displaying sorted and grouped project information by team.
+We have implemented UWLeadgenMetricsChart and FVRLeadgenMetricsChart for interactive visualization of lead generation metrics with flexible display options.

-Additionally, we've integrated ClickUp API functionality to enable task management capabilities, with proper API client implementation, type definitions, and backend proxying to protect credentials.

-We're now starting to implement financial tracking features, with new API endpoints for payments and subscriptions being set up to support the PnL tracking system outlined in our roadmap.
+We're now focusing on financial tracking features, with new API endpoints for payments and subscriptions being set up to support the PnL tracking system outlined in our roadmap.

 ## Recent Changes
+- Added CRMStageDropdown component for improved project management
+- Enhanced StageDropdown component for better user interaction
+- Updated Navigation component with improved layout and functionality
 - Implemented backend API routes for projects and clients with detailed error handling
 - Set up AITable.ai API integration with secure token handling via environment variables
-- Added comprehensive error handling in API routes with specific status codes
 - Created ActiveProjects component for displaying project information with:
   - Project titles and IDs
   - Team grouping functionality